slaterade/slog/README.md

         slog::out() << "Hello World, the answer to life the universe and everything is " << 42;
     }

-Example 2 - A couple convenient features.
+Example 2 - A couple convenient features

     #include "slog.h"